Clique and cycle frequencies in a sparse random graph model with overlapping communities: Introduction

 In this paper we study cliques and cycles, two natural classes of connected subgraphs.
 Cliques can be seen as basic building blocks of community structures in networks, and their role in different types of networks has been widely studied.
 Since cycles are subgraphs with two paths between each pair of nodes, they represent redundant information in the structure of the network.
 Specialized counting algorithms exist for both types of subgraphs.

 We study an undirected random graph model with overlapping communities.
 The model is motivated by the structure of social networks, although the concept of communities is naturally extended to other types of networks \cite{guillaume2004bipartite}.
 The model can be viewed as a superposition of independent Erd\H{o}s--R{\'e}nyi random graphs in a sparse regime.
+When the number of communities $m$ grows linearly with $n$, the model introduces non-trivial dependencies between the edges in the graph: in the limit $n \to \infty$, the model allows for non-trivial clustering coefficients and degree distributions \cite{Bloznelis_Leskela_2019}, as well as tractable bidegree distributions and assortativity coefficients \cite{Bloznelis_Karjalainen_Leskela_2022}.
+Clearly, the asymptotic structure of this model is very different from $G(n,p)$.
+On the other hand, when $m$ grows faster than $n$, the clustering coefficient can approach zero \cite{Bloznelis_Leskela_2019}.
+We mainly focus on the setting where $m$ is of the same order as $n$, which is known to yield the richest model structure \cite{Bloznelis_Leskela_2019,Bloznelis_Karjalainen_Leskela_2022,vadon2019new}.

-In the limit $n\to \infty$, the model introduces nontrivial dependencies between the edges in the graph, while keeping the model interpretable and mathematically tractable.
-We derive expressions for the asymptotic expected frequencies of cliques and cycles, and prove the convergence of the corresponding empirical densities under moment conditions.
+In this paper, we derive expressions for the asymptotic expected frequencies of cliques and cycles, and prove the concentration of the corresponding empirical densities under moment conditions.
 This reveals the growth rates of these frequencies, and shows that the theoretical subgraph densities can be reliably estimated from data.
 The proofs are mainly based on combinatorial and graph-theoretical arguments and employ the second-moment method.
 The generality of the results is in contrast with some earlier work, where each subgraph has been analyzed separately as needed.

-Similar models have been studied in varying levels of generality in \cite{Bloznelis_Leskela_2016, Bloznelis_Leskela_2019, Bloznelis_Karjalainen_Leskela2020, Petti_Vempala_2018-02, yang2012community}.
-In particular, our model can be seen as a stochastic and parsimonious variation of the AGM model studied in \cite{yang2012community}.
-In contrast with \cite{Bloznelis_Karjalainen_Leskela2020}, we do not assume that the edge probabilities converge to a constant.
-Alternatively, the model can be seen as a generalization of a class of passive random intersection graphs \cite{bloznelis2017large, Godehardt_Jaworski_2001}.
-In contrast with these models, our model does not directly imply a large number of cliques, as the edge probabilities are allowed to be strictly less than 1.
-Clique frequencies have been previously studied in a simpler model in a very sparse regime in \cite{Rybarczyk_Stark_2010}.
-Another community-based approach to modeling networks, also based on the idea of random intersection graphs, has been proposed in \cite{vadon2019new}.